joaomcteixeira/taurenmd/CONTRIBUTING.rst

 Code Development
 ================

-To contribute to the development of *taurenmd*, set up a local environment:
+To contribute to the development of *taurenmd*, set up first a local development environment:

-1. Create a new :code:`taurenmddev` environment and install all its dependencies but do NOT install *taurenmd* itself, see the **Installation** page.
+1. Create a new :code:`taurenmddev` environment and install all *taurenmd Molecular Dynamics libraries dependencies* but do NOT install *taurenmd* itself; visit the `Installation <https://taurenmd.readthedocs.io/en/latest/installation.html>`_ page for further instructions.

+    1.1.
+Remember to activate the new environment before proceeding to the installation.

 2. *taurenmd* relies on `tox <https://tox.readthedocs.io/en/latest/>`_ to manage continuous integration (CI) and collaborative development; install it together with `tox-conda <https://github.com/tox-dev/tox-conda>`_::